 ▪ MVP: Green Bay KR-PR Desmond Howard, 244 return yards, 99-yard kickoff return touchdown.

 ▪ Should’ve Been MVP: Green Bay QB Brett Favre, two timely touchdown bombs, one touchdown run.

 The franchise Boomers thought of as consistent winners had returned to the Super Bowl for the first time since Martin Luther King, Bobby Kennedy and Vince Lombardi might’ve been the nation’s three most inspirational figures.

-Most of the pregame yak about the Patriots concerned not their chances of winning in their first Super Bowl trip since the Bears destruction in the same Superdome, but the chances of Coach Bill Parcells remaining with the team.
+Most of the pregame yak about the Patriots concerned not their chances of winning, but the chances of Coach Bill Parcells remaining with the team.
 As it turned out, better for the former than the latter.